cannatag/ldap3/docs/manual/source/logging.rst

 Logging
 #######

-ldap3 has an extended logging capability that uses the standard Python logging libray and integrates with the logging facility of the client application.
+ldap3 has an extended logging capability that uses the standard Python logging library and integrates with the logging facility of the client application.

 To enable logging the application must have a working logging configuration that emits logging at the DEBUG level::